fpldev/fplserver/README.md

 # fplserver repo

-This repo starts as a means of Indie FPL developers to collaboratively share FPL url endpoints.
+This repo starts as a place for Indie FPL developers to collaboratively share FPL url endpoints.

-Fed up with their server changing on the opening day of the new season :P
+Fed up with their server changing on the opening day of the each season :P

 Where practical, curl exmaples are given as well as notes on usage.